PaulSlocum/3dplayer/README.md

 ### Usage

-To load the player with an album, include the list of tracks in the script tag parameters:
+To load the player with an album, include the list of tracks in the script tag parameters.
+The final version will also have a number of other parameters that can be configured.

 ```
 <script type="module" src="3dplayer/3dplayer.js"